Incredible as it seems, my life is based on a true story.Ashleigh Brilliant

 I had big plans for the garden and, as it turned out, had a lot of time to work on it.
 We were largely in self-imposed isolation from early March through December.

 Mid-year I changed teams at AWS (something that Amazonians do a lot) and started learning how to be a Product Marketing Manager, with responsibilities for a large portfolio of AWS management and governance services.
 There was a lot to do, especially in the run-up to re:Invent (which was held virtually) – I always enjoy a new challenge.

 End of the year: moved to Australia.
 Which involved packing many boxes, and a great deal of stress about whether we’d ever actually get there.
 But we did, and then spent Christmas and New Year’s in hotel quarantine.

 We got out of quarantine on January 6th and were (mostly) free to explore Sydney.
 But we urgently needed to figure out where we were going to live.
-We ended up making our new home in a rented apartment overlooking the water in Cronulla.
+We ended up making our new home in a rented apartment overlooking the ocean in Cronulla.

 I did some writing, some about my many thoughts on remote work.

 I gradually realized that I was unhappy in my AWS job, but also that (after a few interviews) I wasn’t very excited by any of the other work available to me.
 It took a little longer to sink in that I am once again in a country with good public health care, so I no longer need to keep a job in order to have health insurance.
 A little more thought and accounting revealed that I already have enough money to support myself without working.
 And, very thankfully, a husband who supports me in whatever I want to do.